PavelBT/TFM/README.md

 fields are optionally refined using AI models.
 A set of cleaners normalises the data to return a structured JSON response.

+The provided `ai_models` service hosts all AI models.
+It performs a first pass with a lightweight mT5 model (`dreuxx26/Multilingual-grammar-Corrector-using-mT5-small`) to fix common errors and then sends the text to ChatGPT for a final correction.
+The API container simply calls this service to refine OCR results.

 ## Installation

 1. Clone this repository.